General relativity: Quantum gravity

 Another approach starts with the canonical quantization procedures of quantum theory.
-Using the initial-value-formulation of general relativity (cf. evolution equations above), the result is the Wheeler–deWitt equation (an analogue of the Schrödinger equation) which, regrettably, turns out to be ill-defined without a proper ultraviolet (lattice) cutoff.
-However, with the introduction of what are now known as Ashtekar variables, this leads to a promising model known as loop quantum gravity.
+Using the initial-value-formulation of general relativity (cf. evolution equations above), the result is the Wheeler–deWitt equation (an analogue of the Schrödinger equation) which turns out to be ill-defined without a proper ultraviolet (lattice) cutoff.
+However, with the introduction of what are now known as Ashtekar variables, this leads to a model known as loop quantum gravity.
 Space is represented by a web-like structure called a spin network, evolving over time in discrete steps.

 Depending on which features of general relativity and quantum theory are accepted unchanged, and on what level changes are introduced, there are numerous other attempts to arrive at a viable theory of quantum gravity, some examples being the lattice theory of gravity based on the Feynman Path Integral approach and Regge calculus, dynamical triangulations, causal sets, twistor models or the path integral based models of quantum cosmology.

 All candidate theories still have major formal and conceptual problems to overcome.
 They also face the common problem that, as yet, there is no way to put quantum gravity predictions to experimental tests (and thus to decide between the candidates where their predictions vary), although there is hope for this to change as future data from cosmological observations and particle physics experiments becomes available.

 Current status

-General relativity has emerged as a highly successful model of gravitation and cosmology, which has so far passed many unambiguous observational and experimental tests.
-However, there are strong indications that the theory is incomplete.
+General relativity has emerged as a highly successful model of gravitation and cosmology, which has so far unambiguously fitted observational and experimental data.
+However, there are strong theoretical reasons to consider the theory to be incomplete.
 The problem of quantum gravity and the question of the reality of spacetime singularities remain open.
-Observational data that is taken as evidence for dark energy and dark matter could indicate the need for new physics.
-Even taken as is, general relativity is rich with possibilities for further exploration.
-Mathematical relativists seek to understand the nature of singularities and the fundamental properties of Einstein's equations, while numerical relativists run increasingly powerful computer simulations (such as those describing merging black holes).
-In February 2016, it was announced that the existence of gravitational waves was directly detected by the Advanced LIGO team on 14 September 2015.
+Observational data that is taken as evidence for dark energy and dark matter could also indicate the need to consider alternatives or modifications of general relativity.

+Even taken as is, general relativity provides many possibilities for further exploration.
+Mathematical relativists seek to understand the nature of singularities and the fundamental properties of Einstein's equations, while numerical relativists run increasingly powerful computer simulations, such as those describing merging black holes.
+In February 2016, it was announced that gravitational waves were directly detected by the Advanced LIGO team on 14 September 2015.
 A century after its introduction, general relativity remains a highly active area of research.